tetloose/tetloose-styles/README.md

 `wordpress.scss` used to generate a style sheet for Wordpress Login.

-# Colours & Fonts
+# Colors & Fonts

 - Color vars are located `scss/settings/colors.scss`.
 - Font vars are located `scss/settings/fonts.scss`.

 These rely on CSS variables that are injected into the head via a CMS / Application.

-They can be overriden with static values or you can add this to the SCSS / Head `<style>` tag.
+They can be overridden with static values or you can add this to the SCSS / Head `<style>` tag.

 ```
 :root {